-Since fiscal 2019, the Sumitomo Forestry Group set critical fiscal 2021 targets "reducing long work hours through work style reforms" in the Mid-Term Sustainability Targets to promote this initiative.
+Since the fiscal year ended December 31, 2022, the Sumitomo Forestry Group set the critical target "reducing long working hours through workstyle reforms" as of December 2022 in the Mid-Term Sustainability Targets to promote this initiative.
 Each division and consolidated Group company in Japan confirms the performance toward achieving these targets every fiscal year.

 Average overtime hours and individual overtime hours including management are also reported to the head of each department to increase awareness about mitigating long working hours.